210041258/temp-host/README.md

-# my admin gateway :
+# my admin gateway (online hosting by the free stoage of the github ) :

 ----------